Skip to content

 Success Criteria

-Success Criteria is the term used in Cascade to describe what defines success for a given Objective - the Measures, Projects, and Actions that need to be completed in order to meet that Objective.
+Success Criteria is the term used in Cascade to describe what defines success for a given Objective.
+This includes the Projects, Measures and Actions that need to be completed in order to meet that Objective.

 Tracking